KISRDevelopment/webdev-course/labman.md

 # Authentication and Authorization

 We don't want just anyone to change the presentations schedule, and we may also want to restrict access to the schedule to certain users.
 To do this, we need to implement _authentication_ and _authorization_ mechanisms.
-Authenticating a user ensures that the user is who they claim to be (e.g., via username and password), while authorization ensures that a user has the right to do an action (e.g, is an admin).
+Authenticating a user ensures that the user is who they claim to be (e.g., user mmkhajah is really Mohammad), while authorization ensures that a user has the right to do an action (e.g, can add presentation, can view presentations, etc).
+Authentication is typically performed with the combination of username and password, fingerprinting, etc. Authorization can be implemented with simple _roles_: a user can have an admin role, a normal role, etc.

-We'll need to keep track of users in our database, so add the following to the end of `schema.sql` and rerun `python initdb.py` to reinitialize the database:
+To implement authentication and authorization, we'll need to keep track of users in our database, so add the following to the end of `schema.sql` and rerun `python initdb.py` to reinitialize the database:
 ```sql
 DROP TABLE IF EXISTS user;
 CREATE TABLE user (